 Pay attention to cultural and religious beliefs

 The history of giving gifts is a pretty long one, and you can find gift giving traditions in every culture and religion.
 Therefore, even when giving gifts to your clients or coworkers, make sure to be sensitive to their religious or cultural beliefs.

 Don't assume everyone celebrates Christmas.
 So unless you are sure, it is better to be generic and is also another good reason to surprise them with a gift at other times of the year.
 But if you do know they celebrate another holiday such as Hanukkah, why not use the opportunity to send a gift for a holiday they do celebrate, but you don't?
 This will show that you are aware of and respectable of their beliefs and cultures.

 Giving an Inappropriate Food or Beverage Gift

 A gourmet food gift basket is usually an ideal gift for most people and most occasions.
-But consider what food limitations, the receipent may have.
-A dessert gift basket is never suitable for someone who is diabetic just as a cookie gift basket would not be appreciated by a glutin intolerent reipient.
+But consider what food limitations, the recipient may have.
+A dessert gift basket is never suitable for someone who is diabetic just as a cookie gift basket would not be appreciated by a gluten intolerant recipient.

 Business gifts shouldn’t look like a marketing piece.

 When your logo is across every item in the gift box or basket, you are making the recipient feel less valued and like you are only sending a gift as a marketing item.
 Save those merchandise that screams your brand for promotional events.
 Rather, keep your logos small and focus more on the message of your corporate gift.
 If you will include your logo on any gift item, ensure that you opt for high-quality and useful items that the recipient will appreciate having.